 - Hearing loss from loud noises or explosions

-A work-related injury can occur suddenly, or alternatively, it may occur from multiple exposures to dangerous conditions.
+An on-the-job injury can occur suddenly or, alternatively, it may occur from multiple exposures to dangerous conditions.

-If you have sustained a work-related injury seek medical attention immediately.
+If you have sustained a work-related injury seek medical care immediately.
 Not only will this be helpful in making sure you are not seriously harmed but can also provide documentation for the injury.
 WellCare Urgent Care in Grand Rapids is dedicated to helping out our patients.
 You can book a same-day appointment online at our Cascade and Leonard locations.